 The SunriseGuide is Maine’s resource and coupon book for healthy, earth-friendly living.
 It’s packed with articles and tips that keep you informed, plus hundreds of coupons to your favorite local businesses—restaurants, garden supplies, health & fitness, home improvements, and more, including to NRCM!
-The 2013 edition of the SunriseGuide (filled with more than $5,000 in coupons) is available at natural food stores, book stores, and other retail outlets – find a store near you).
+The 2013 edition of the SunriseGuide (filled with more than $5,000 in coupons) is available at natural food stores, book stores, and other retail outlets, or you can view it online.

 Happy holidays to all, and to all a good read!